 Fair Skin Tones

-Those that have fair skin should use sunscreens that have an SPF 30 or above for extra protection from the sun.
+Those that have fair skin should use the one that has an SPF 30 or above for extra protection from the sun.

-- Pick a sunscreen with SPF 30 or higher
+- Pick sunscreens with SPF 30 or higher

-- Apply sunscreen at least 30 minutes before you leave so that it absorbs into your skin
+- Apply it at least 30 minutes before you leave the home so that it absorbs into your skin

-- Reapply your sunscreen every two hours because it will wear off
+- Reapply it every two hours because it will wear off

-- Don’t forget to put sunscreen under your eye
+- Don’t forget to put under your eyes

-- Make sure you never run out of sunscreen because no matter what temperature it is outside, you can still get a sunburn
+- Make sure you never run out of it, because no matter what the temperature is outside, you can still get a sunburn

-- Wear sunscreen during the colder seasons because even though it’s colder that have nothing to do with the strength of the sun’s UV rays
+- Wear sunscreens during the colder seasons because even though it’s colder, but has nothing to do with the strength of the sun’s UV rays

 - Wear sun protecting clothes